 Thistlegorm isn’t a super easy place to dive as there are sometimes strong currents, but you’ll be rewarded with excellent visibility and an abundance of marine life living among the wreckage.

 A final note on this world-famous destination: it attracts people from all around the world year-round so when visiting, you must plan ahead.
 It’s best to dive here from a liveaboard because you’re able to access the site early before everyone arrives or later once everyone leaves.

 Located right in the middle of the Red Sea, this lovely site is made up of two islands: Little Brother and Big Brother.

-The Brothers is a thrilling place to dive and offer a great experience to every diver.
+The Brothers is a thrilling place to dive and offers a great experience to every diver.
 The area is completely surrounded by pristine reefs that house marine life such as barracudas, tunas, and manta rays!
 While diving here, you’ll get to bask in the most colorful corals and swim among sharks.

-This is one of the most popular places to spot sharks like whitetips, hammerheads, silvertips, reef sharks and even the occasional thresher.
+This is one of the most popular places to spot sharks like whitetips, hammerheads, Silvertips, reef sharks, and even the occasional thresher.
 It’s also a great place to shoot underwater photos.
 No wonder it draws divers from all around the world!